 This chocolate chia pudding is so rich and succulent.
 You’ll be indulging your sweet tooth while also giving your body the fiber and nutrients it needs.
 Make this pudding if you need a snack that is sweet and good for you all at the same time.

 Chocolate Chia Pudding

 This pudding is incredibly indulgent.
 Every bite tastes like your favorite dessert.
-And since you are making it from scratch, you control how much sugar it has.
-If you are trying to cut down on your sugars, just add less maple syrup.
+And since you are making it from scratch, you control the sweetness.

 I love eating the chocolate chia pudding after dinner.
 It’s one of my favorite sweet treats.
 I also like packing it in mini mason jars and taking it with me when I pack a lunch on picnics or other all-day things.
 It travels so well.